-Adapter is any fitting that adapts one type of connection to another.
-Such as a PVC slip connection to a threaded connection, or change a pipe thread fitting to a garden hose thread, and even connect poly tubing to a threaded pipe or hose connection.
+An adapter is any fitting that adapts one type of connection to another.
+Such as a PVC slip connection to a threaded connection, changing a pipe thread fitting to a garden hose thread, and even connect poly tubing to a threaded pipe or hose connection.

-Bushing is a fitting that fits inside a pipe or another threaded fitting and connects another pipe section or threaded fitting inside of the bushing fitting.
+A bushing is a fitting that fits inside a pipe fitting or another threaded fitting and connects another pipe section or threaded fitting inside of the bushing fitting.

 Cap closes the end of a run of pipe, tubing, or hose often fitting over the pipe.

 A coupler, often called a coupling or connector, is a straight fitting used to connect two sections of pipe, tubing, or hose together.

 Cross is a fitting with four outlets running at 90 degrees of each other.